 A natural question to ask is whether there is a similar connection between AR-triangles, representation-finiteness and the relations for the Grothendieck group in the triangulated case.
 Xiao and Zhu give a partial answer to this question.
 Namely, they show that if our triangulated category is locally finite, then the AR-triangles generate the relations for the Grothendieck group \cite[Theorem 2.1]{XZ}.
 Beligiannis generalizes and gives a converse to this result for compactly generated triangulated categories \cite[Theorem 12.1]{beligiannis}.

 In this paper we consider the reverse direction of Xiao and Zhu from a different point of view.
-We prove that if the Auslander-Reiten triangles generate the relations for the Grothendieck group of a Hom-finite Krull-Schmidt triangulated category with a cogenerator, then the category has only finitely many isomorphism classes of indecomposable objects up to translation.
-We conclude by an application of our main result, \cref{main result}, in the context of Frobenius categories.
-As an example, we will see that our approach recovers results of Hiramatsu and Kobayashi for Gorenstein rings.
+We prove that if the Auslander--Reiten triangles generate the relations for the Grothendieck group of a Hom-finite Krull--Schmidt triangulated category with a (co)generator, then the category has only finitely many isomorphism classes of indecomposable objects up to translation.
+We conclude by an application in the context of Frobenius categories.
+As an example, we see that our approach recovers results of Hiramatsu and Kobayashi for Gorenstein rings.